 Jerry Richardson Net Worth

-Jerry Richardson net worth: Jerry Richardson is an American businessman and NFL team owner who has a net worth of $1.1 billion.
+Jerry Richardson net worth: Jerry Richardson is an American businessman and NFL team owner who has a net worth of $2 billion dollars.
 Jerry Richardson is probably most famous for being the majority owner and founder of the Carolina Panthers of the National Football League.
 Jerry was born July 11, 1936 in Spring Hope, North Carolina.
 He played football at Wofford College in Spartanburg, SC, and was also a player in the NFL for the Baltimore Colts.
 Jerry earned the bulk of his early fortune in the fast food industry and amazingly, his entire empire was launched with an NFL bonus check.
 In 1959, Jerry took the $4744 bonus check he received after the Baltimore Colts won a Championship and invested in the country's first Hardee's franchise.
 With a fellow player from his college days named Charlie Bradshaw, the two launched Flagstar Foods.
 Over the next several decades, Flagstar expanded to the point where it controlled 2500 restaurants with 100,000 employees.

 Richardson became the first former NFL player since George Halas to become an owner when the Carolinas were unanimously awarded the NFL's 29th franchise.
 Richardson and a group of minority partners put up $206 million, the majority of which came from Jerry's personal bank account, to acquire the franchise rights.
 Today the Panthers are worth between $1.6 and $2 billion.
 The team generates $325 million in revenue per year and $80 million in profit.